$5 A MONTH TO HELP KEEP CHS PAYWALL-FREE THIS SPRING

 Landscaping calls for street trees along all three street-facing sides of the project, and proposes to maintain the existing big birch tree on 13th.

 Developer Vibrant Cities told CHS earlier this year it expects the new building to offer market rate housing along with Seattle Mandatory Housing Affordability and Multifamily Tax Exemption factors that could add affordable units to the mix.
-There is also a possibility of working with nearby Seattle University to offer school-affiliated housing.
+There is also a possibility of working with nearby Seattle UniversityΒ to offer school-affiliated housing.

-Subscribe to CHS to help us pay writers and photographers to cover the neighborhood.
+Subscribe to CHS to help us hire writers and photographers to cover the neighborhood.
 CHS is a pay what you can community news site with no required sign-in or paywall.
-Become a subscriber to help us cover the neighborhood for as little as $5 a month.
+To stay that way, we need you.

 Living in apartments right next to Rhein Haus sounds horrid.